 Toss out any images of dusty plains, because Houston is full of trees and boasts 20,000 acres of parks, public green space, and open water.
 The city offers an abundance of recreational activities, restaurants, shopping, cultural performances, entertainment, and sporting events.

 Don’t take our word for it – hear about it from well-known Houstonian celebrities like Jim Parsons from “The Big Bang Theory,” Chandra Wilson from “Grey’s Anatomy,” and celebrated music group ZZ Top in these videos produced by the official visitor’s site for Houston.
+In addition to videos with these celebrities, this YouTube channel contains a variety of videos about Houston events and things to do in and around the city.

 Take a quick look at what makes Houston such a great place to live, get an education, and work:

 The people: Houston is the fourth largest U.S. city.
 Thirty-seven percent are 24 or younger, and 32 percent are between ages 25-44.
 Houston has a multicultural population of more than 5.5 million in the metropolitan area.
+It is the most diverse large metropolitan area in the nation.

 The weather: In the winter, you may need a light jacket but ice or snow won’t keep you from enjoying the outdoors.
 With an average temperature year-round of 68 degrees and average rainfall of 46 inches, you can enjoy the outdoors as much as you’d like to.